NatalieWolfe/node-promise-pool/README.md

 ## Documentation
 The full generated [JSDoc](http://usejsdoc.org/) documentation is hosted on GitHub here: https://NatalieWolfe.github.io/node-promise-pool/docs/.
-Below are the options that can be used to create pools.
+You can also find the documentation as a single markdown file at `docs.md` Below are the options used for configuring a pool.

 ### Pool Factory Options
 **Properties**